Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 Type 1 personalities are motivated by a strong desire for integrity, order, and excellence.
 They strive to be their best selves and to do what is proper and responsible.

-Here are some of the typical motivations of Type 1 personalities:
+Key motivations include:

-- Striving for perfection: Type 1 personalities strongly desire to be perfect and do things correctly.
-They set high standards for themselves and others and strive to meet these standards in all aspects of their lives.
+1. **Striving for perfection**: Type 1s have a strong desire to be perfect and do things correctly.
-- Seeking excellence: Type 1 personalities are motivated to excel in their chosen fields or areas of interest.
-They work hard to develop their skills and knowledge and to achieve mastery in their endeavors.
+2. **Seeking excellence**: They work hard to develop skills and achieve mastery in their chosen fields.
-- Valuing integrity: Type 1 personalities are motivated by a strong sense of moral and ethical values.
-They strive to live with honesty, authenticity, and integrity and be true to their beliefs and values.
+3. **Upholding integrity**: Living authentically and in alignment with their values is paramount.
-- Being responsible: Type 1 personalities are motivated by a sense of duty and responsibility.
-They take their obligations seriously and work hard to meet their responsibilities in both personal and professional contexts.
+4. **Fulfilling responsibilities**: They take their obligations seriously in both personal and professional contexts.
-- Creating order: Type 1 personalities are motivated by a desire for order and structure.
-They seek to create order in their environments and establish routines and systems to help them achieve their goals.
+5. **Creating order**: Type 1s seek to establish structure and systems to achieve their goals.

 </section>